ucsd-ets/datahub-example-notebook/README.md

 - SSH to `dsmlp-login.ucsd.edu`

 - RUN `launch-scipy-ml.sh -i <image-fullname> -P Always` .
 The `-P Always` flag will force the docker host to sync, as it pulls the latest version of the image manifest.
+You will not need the `-P Always` flag once you are done with development.
 Note: a docker image name follows the format `<user>/<image>:<tag>`.
 The `:<tag>` part will be assumed to be `:latest` if you don't supply it to the launch script.
 Use tags like `v1` or `test` in the build step to have control over different versions of the same docker image.

 - Wait for the node to download the image.
 Download time depends on the image size.